mmitropolitsky/SpringBootArchitecture/README.md

   <tr>
    <td>Assessors
    </td>
-   <td>The Board of Directors of Pivotal have created <a href="https://investors.pivotal.io/governance/governance-documents/default.aspx">corporate governance framework</a>.
+   <td>The Board of Directors of Pivotal have created a <a href="https://investors.pivotal.io/governance/governance-documents/default.aspx">corporate governance framework</a>.
    </td>
   </tr>
   <tr>